 Apart from that, the great speakers and long-lasting battery life make this an incredible tablet for anyone.
 The most impressive part is the performance.
 Apple’s A12X processor is the faster ARM-based processor out right now and the iPad Pro even crushes Apple’s own 12″ MacBook in performance.
 Pair that power with a fluid 120Hz display and you have the best gaming experience available on a tablet.
 With a lot of titles as well, a few of which are not even available on Android.

 Let us rephrase that.
 The best gaming experience on a tablet, which you’ll find difficult to afford.
 It’s incredibly expensive for a tablet and at this price point, you can easily get a full-fledged laptop which kind of defeats the purpose of buying a tablet in the first place.
 It’s frustrating to see such a great machine be so incredibly overpriced but it’s Apple and you pay what they ask.
 Also, no headphone jack here either.

-Despite all the great features on here, the software is a bit dated.
+Despite all the great features here, the software is a bit dated.
 It’s only gotten updates till Android 7.0 Nougat with no announcement for further versions.
-Overall, its still a decent buy if you’re on a tight budget in 2019 but don’t expect it to hold up 2-3 years down the line.
+Overall, it is still a decent buy if you’re on a tight budget in 2022 but don’t expect it to hold up 2-3 years down the line.
 Especially with that tiny amount of RAM

 5. Lenovo Tab 4 plus